Worst Web Sites

 Mystery Meat Navigation: Art, Music, Film Sites

 It's perfectly OK for music, movie, art, experimental, and personal sites to use whatever type of navigation they want because they're interested in being cool/trendy or whatever the current term may be.
 They're really not interested in selling products or disseminating information — or they wouldn't use MMN.
-Just because these sites are "permitted" to use MMN, doesn't mean you should.
+Just because these sites are "permitted" to use MMN, doesn't mean that you should.

 Rush of Blood to the Head